denten-books/plain-text/2-surface.md

 lights could be used to "peek" at the underlying data storage during otherwise blind entry.
 In an attempt to achieve greater congruence between visible data and data archived on the magnetic medium, IBM briefly explored the idea of using magnetic cards instead of tape.
-Where on tape, information had to be stored serially, as one long column of codes, on a magnetic card the spatial relation between elements could be preserved.
+Where on tape information had to be stored serially, as one long column of codes, on a magnetic card the spatial relation between elements could be preserved.
 The 1968 patent for "Data Reading, Recording, and Positioning System" describes a method for arranging information on such a card "recording and playback system which accurately positions each character recorded relative to each previous character recorded [@clancy_data_1970, 1].
-In in 1969 IBM further refined the Selectric Composer line to make use of magnetic cards instead of magnetic tape.
-Later, in 1981, reflecting on the evolution of word processing in the 1960s Frederick May whose name appears on several of IBM's patents from the period wrote:

-> A major reason for the choice of a magnetic card for the recording of medium
-> was the simple relationship that could be maintained between a typed page
-> and a recorded card.
-In effect this relationship made the magnetic card
-> a unit of record of storage of a typed page [@may_ibm_1981, 743].
+In 1969 IBM introduced magnetic card storage units into its  Selectric Composer line of word processors.
+Fredrick May, whose name often appears on word processing related patents form this period, would later reflect on magnetic cards, writing that a "major reason for the choice of a magnetic card for the recording of medium was the simple relationship that could be maintained between a typed page and a recorded card" [@may_ibm_1981, 743].
+The card could be thought of as a miniature page, making the magnetic card a "unit of record of storage of a typed page" [@may_ibm_1981, 743].

 ![IBM Mag Card II, introduced in 1969 for use in the Magnetic Card/Selectric Typewriter (MC/ST) in 1969.
 "A simple relationship could be maintained between a typed page and a recorded card" [@may_ibm_1981, 744].
 Image by Pointillist under GNU Free Documentation License, Version 1.2.](images/ibm-card.png)

 Despite these improvements, the card remained an opaque slate.
 Speaking at the 1967 symposium on electronic composition in printing, Jon Haley, staff